Traditional Food of Bhutan You Must-Try: 18 Best Dishes

 Image Source : worldfood

 Gondo Datshi is a delicious Bhutanese dish that combines mushrooms and cheese in a flavorful sauce.
-It is a popular vegetarian option in Bhutan food and is known for its unique taste and texture.
+It is a popular vegetarian option in Bhutan food and is known for its unique taste and texture, making it a standout among traditional food of Bhutan.
 To prepare Gondo Datshi, fresh mushrooms are sautéed with onions, garlic, and spices until tender.
 Then, slices of local cheese, usually made from cow’s milk, are added to the pan and melted to create a creamy and rich sauce.

 The dish is typically seasoned with Bhutanese spices like chili powder or chili flakes to add a hint of spiciness.
 Gondo Datshi is often served with rice or traditional Bhutanese bread.
-If you’re a fan of mushrooms and cheese, this dish is a must-try when exploring Bhutanese cuisine.
+If you’re a fan of mushrooms and cheese, this dish is a must-try when exploring Bhutanese cuisine and is commonly found in the best restaurants in Bhutan.

 16. Momos